Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 8 ₈
 9 ₉
 ```
-These files define characters which can easily be mapped into subscript or superscript versions of themselves.
+These files define characters which can be mapped into subscript or superscript versions of themselves.
 When a subscript or superscript is made entirely of these characters, these characters will be used instead of placing them on the line above or below.

 ### symbols/simple_functions.txt:
 ```